viniciusventura29/MyPortfolio/src/pages/blog/websocket.md

 publishDate: 11/10/2022
 ---

+Some months ago I have done some projects using this protocol and in this article I tell what I learn.

 #### Here, I'll try to explain you, what is websocket and why is it used for

 Websocket is a different form to see request and responses on the web, because websocket do not have "requests" and "responses" like in http, in fact websocket have a bilateral comunication